Sapta Badri: Dhyan Badri

-Narasingh Badri
+Narsingh Badri

-The existing temple of Narasimha (Narasingh) at Joshimath (30°33′3″N 79°33′30″E), also called as Narasingh Badri or Narasimha Badri, is closely linked to the Bhavishya Badri legend, even though usually it is regarded as not one of the famous Panch Badri or Sapta Badri.
+The existing temple of Narasimha (Narsingh) at Joshimath (30°33′3″N 79°33′30″E), also called as Narsingh Badri or Narasimha Badri, is closely linked to the Bhavishya Badri legend, even though usually it is regarded as not one of the famous Panch Badri or Sapta Badri.
 Sometimes, it may be included in the Sapta-Badri list instead of Ardha-Badri or Panch-Badri list instead of Dhyan Badri.

 The chief image of Narasimha is made out of the Shaligram stone, in the eighth century during the reign of king Lalitaditya Yukta Pida of Kashmir.
 Some believe the image is self-manifested (swayambhu).
 The image is 10 in high and depicts the god sitting in the lotus position.

 It is believed that one arm of the image is getting emaciated with time and finally fall off.
 When the arm disappears, the main shrine of Badrinath will be closed to the world and Lord Badrinath will shift to Bhavishya Badri shrine.
 With this cataclysmic event, Kali Yuga will end ushering in the Satya Yuga.
 Then the Badrinath shrine would get re-established.
 When the chief Badrinath shrine is closed in winter, the priests of Badrinath shift to this temple and continue their worship to Badrinath here.
 Along with the central Narasimha image, the temple also has an image of Badrinath.